top of page

 I could bring together all the resources, correct knowledge from experts, and a community to help people suffering from post-concussion symptoms reduce their symptoms faster.

-I created this community because I don't want anyone to feel that lost and lonely as I did in my journey.
-I felt always stressed and worried about too many things and I knew this would slow down my recovery.
-I felt frustrated because I didn't know what to do to get better.
+I created this because I don’t want anyone to feel as lost and lonely as I did on my journey.
+I always felt stressed and frustrated because I didn’t know what to do to get better.

-Most doctors weren't able to help me and I hear this from so many people with a concussion.
-I don't want you to feel lost and stuck because there are doctors out there who know what to do.
+Most doctors weren’t able to help me, and I hear this from so many people with concussions.
+I don’t want you to feel lost and stuck because there are doctors out there who know what to do.

-I believe symptoms can improve, things can get easier, mindset is something you can learn and acceptance is helping in your healing process.
+I believe symptoms can improve, things can get easier, and mindset is something you can learn.
+Acceptance also plays a vital role in your healing process.

-This community is here to help you to reduce your symptoms, get in contact with professionals but also with people in the same situation.
+This community is here to help you reduce your symptoms and connect with professionals and others.

-I really hope you find the support and help within this community.
-And if you need anything, please let me know!
+I really hope you find the support and help you need within this community.
+If you need anything, please let me know!
 I am always happy to help!

 Love, Silvie